indigo-dc/orchent/gitbook/user.md

   resshow <deployment uuid> <resource uuid>
     show a specific resource of a given deployment

+  test
+    test if the given url is pointing to an orchestrator, please use this to ensure there is no typo in the url.

 ```

 the help commang gives even more detailed information on more advanced commands e.g. on 'depcreate':